rossetti/KSLBook/docs/04-Chapter4.md

 `EventActionIfc:`   An interface used to define an action() method that represents event
     logic within the simulation.

+`Queue:` A sub-class of `ModelElement` that holds instances of the class `QObject` and will *automatically* collect statistics on the number in the queue and the time spent in the queue.

 `EventGenerator:`   A subclass of `ModelElement` that facilitates the repeated generation of events.